LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

    :alt: Python Shell code and output

    Python Shell code and output

+In this case the script reads names of all available data arrays and also uses all of them to create Python Calculator Expression.
+If we want to use only some data arrays in Python Calculator we can just copy parts of the generated expression or modify the script to get the desired output.

 The results of using the mentioned IDS database and the generated expression by copying it are shown in